SonsOfSaturn/sonsofsaturn.github.io/_pages/press-kit.md

 # Trailer

-Text

 {% include video id="0vpP9D0CwSU" provider="youtube" %}

 # Screenshots

-Text
+{% include gallery id="gallery1" layout="half" %}

 # Before and After

+Some of the assets used in the game alongside their unedited counterparts.

+{% include gallery id="gallery2" layout="half" %}

 # Artwork

-Further, Sons of Saturn includes several collage pieces from Alex Burden.
+Sons of Saturn makes use of several collage pieces from artist Alex Burden.
 Several of his pieces are included below.

-{% include gallery id="gallery2" layout="half" %}
+{% include gallery id="gallery3" layout="half" %}

+# Logo

 # Contact